alec-borman/High-Performance-Chat-Interface-for-LM-Studio/README.md

 **Q: Why is this not compatible with LM Studio 0.3.5 or later?**

 A: Later versions of LM Studio have introduced significant changes to the API and model handling, which are not compatible with the current implementation of this project.
 Using LM Studio 0.2.31 is required for this application to function correctly.
-They also removed K and V cache Quant, which really slows down output generation.

 ## 📞 Contact